Inside The True Story Of Balloon Boy, The 6-Year-Old Who Was Reported To Be Lost In A Rogue Balloon

 Richard Heene

-Richard Heene was described at the time as a storm chaser and an inventor.
-The balloon, he said, was an experimental craft he called a “3D-LAV,” which stood for “low-altitude vehicle.”
-He hoped to turn it into a commuting vehicle that would let passengers hover over traffic — or possibly starting a racing competition of sorts with other like-minded inventors, he said in a 2019 interview with 5280.
+Richard Heene was described at the time as a storm chaser and inventor.
+The balloon, he said, was an experimental craft he called a “3D LAV,” which stood for “low-altitude vehicle.”
+He hoped to turn it into a commuting vehicle that would let passengers hover over traffic — or possibly to start a racing competition of sorts with other like-minded inventors, he said in a 2019 interview with 5280.

 This idea might sound unusual for the average person, but it was fairly par for the course for Richard Heene, who was known to invest a lot of time and money on tinkering.
 One neighbor, Marc Friedland, said of the family, “They’re unusual, yes.
 But they’re great.
 We like them a lot.”